Aveley: Governance

 Aveley forms part of the Thurrock constituency, and is covered by the Aveley and Uplands ward.
-Their local Member of Parliament (MP) is Jackie Doyle-Price, who was first elected in the 2010 general election, retaining her seat in the 2015, 2017 and 2019 elections.
-She was appointed Minister of State for Industry during Liz Truss's short-lived premiership before returning to the back benches following the appointment of Rishi Sunak as Prime Minister.

 The Aveley and Uplands ward elects three councillors to Thurrock Council.
 As of May 2022, two were of those elected were members of The Conservative Party and one was a member of The Labour Party.

 Historic buildings

 St Michael's Church

 The parish church of St Michael is a Grade I listed building dating from the 12th century.
 It contains a 14th-century memorial brass to Radulphus de Knevynton, which is echoed in the arms of the Thurrock unitary authority.
 The church was declared unsafe in the 19th century, with the recommendation that it should be pulled down.
 However, this was averted by its parishioners, who raised £1,000 to save it.